-Hummm, yes you can.
-But we need to know what a conversion rate is, in order to understand the real significance of this metric.
-Conversion rate is the result of an estimation (or a guess), if we try to estimate it again, we will likely get other different value (perhaps very close to the previous one).
-This is the reason why all estimators should came along with an error level measure.
+Hmmm, yes you can.
+But we need to know what a conversion rate is, to understand the real significance of this metric.
+The conversion rate is the result of an estimation (or a guess), if we try to estimate it again, we will likely get other different value (perhaps very close to the previous one).
+This is the reason why all estimators should come along with an error level measure.
 And based on that error level we define a range instead of a single value.
 A range where the estimator (the conversion rate in our case) is with a high level of confidence.
-For example we can say:
+For example, we can say:

-However in order to simplify, the statement, many people would say: the conversion rate is 12% (which is the medium value in the range).
-This simplification can be the root of a wrong site evaluation and wrong decisions.
+However to simplify, the statement, many people would say: the conversion rate is 12% (which is the medium value in the range).
+This simplification can be the root of wrong site evaluation and wrong decisions.

-A/B Tests are a compare tool or technique to determine if a change to the site improves the conversion rate or not, however you don’t fall on the simple compare of conversion rate single values.
-You must extract conclusion by comparing both conversion rate ranges.
+A/B Tests are a compare tool or technique to determine if a change to the site improves the conversion rate or not.
+However, you don’t fall on the simple comparison of conversion rate single values.
+You must extract the conclusion by comparing both conversion rate ranges.

-In the previous image we can conclude that Site Variation B is better because the range for conversion rate is higher ever.
-Even in the worst case (23%) of Variation B we have a value of conversion rate higher than any value in Variation A range.
-In this example we say we don’t have overlapping of ranges.
+In the previous image, we can conclude that Site Variation B is better than the Site Variation A because the range for the conversion rate is higher ever.
+Even in the worst case (23%) of Variation B, we have a value of conversion rate higher than any value in Variation A range.
+In this example, we say we don’t have an overlapping of ranges.

 Let’s see a case with overlapping: